Skip to main contentSkip to navigation

 Referral CommissionsNoneYes (built into your quote)

-SSD Firmware ToolsPC-3000 Portable III, Visual NAND ReconstructorPC-3000 (same hardware, higher bill)
+SSD Firmware ToolsPC-3000 Portable III, NAND chip readersPC-3000 (same hardware, higher bill)

 When an SSD arrives at a lab like this, the technician sits at a bench with PC-3000, plugs in the drive, and runs firmware diagnostics.
 The cleanroom stays empty.
 But the cleanroom's rent, the ad budget, and the referral commissions still get built into the quote you receive.

 At Rossmann Group, SSD recovery is priced based on the fault category.
-A firmware corruption case costs $900 to $1,200.
-A circuit board repair with a shorted PMIC costs $600 to $900.
-We publish every tier because the work determines the price, not the advertising budget.
+A firmware corruption case maps to the firmware tier in the SSD pricing file; a circuit board repair with a shorted PMIC maps to the board repair tier.

-What Actually Makes SSD Recovery Difficult
+What Actually Makes SSD Data Recovery Difficult?

 • Encrypted controllers: Apple T2 and M-series chips encrypt data at the hardware level.
 If the SoC fails, the encryption keys are lost with it.
 T2 recovery requires repairing the original board to restore the encryption path.
 Chip-off reading produces encrypted blocks that cannot be reassembled.